Alessandroblas/AZ900/README.md

-# Who this course is for:
+# Who this course is for

 Candidates *with non-technical* backgrounds who are interested in learning about the cloud.
 Candidates *with technical* backgrounds who are interested in getting more advanced certs in the future.

 Exam syllabus [here](exam-az-900-microsoft-azure-fundamentals-skills-measured.pdf)

-# What is Azure?
+## What is Azure?

 Azure is a set of cloud services that help your organization meet your current and future business challenges.
 It offers everything you need to  build, manage, and deploy applications on a massive global network.

 Azure main pillars:

 - Continuous innovation
 - You choose
 - Hybrid cloud
 - Trust